It is the student's responsibility to become familiar with UAA's Dates and Deadlines calendar, available at www.uaa.alaska.edu/records/calendar.

 Disability Support Services (DSS) coordinates academic support services for students who experience disabilities.
 Services include, but are not limited to, American Sign Language interpreters, note-taking assistance, testing adjustments, ergonomic furniture, textbooks in alternate formats (e.g., large print, audio, e-text, etc.) and access to adaptive technology.
 DSS also serves as a resource for the community by facilitating workshops and awareness-building events and maintaining an extensive lending library.

 Find the time and location of your exam at http://phb.uaa.alaska.edu/sfra/finalexams.
+Please note that there is no final exam week for summer semester.

 The UAA Military and Veteran Student Resource Center serves as a central point of contact for UAA's active duty military, National Guard/Reserves, and veteran students and their families.
 The center houses both the VA's VetSuccess on Campus and UAA's military and veteran community services assistant.
 The center's mission is to support UAA's military and veteran population by enhancing local understanding of the military/veteran student experience and to develop partnerships with community resources that share the commitment to serve those who serve.